Sanitary and Phytosanitary & Veterinary regulation

 Supporting documents, Forms

-Any plants, plant products and other articles specified in the attached Annex V that are being imported are required to possess a Phytosanitary Certificate issued by the Phytosanitary Authority of the country of origin.
+Any plants, plant products and other articles specified in the attached Annex V that are being imported are required to possess a Phytosanitary Certificate issued by the Phytosanitary Authority of the economy of origin.

 Phytosanitary Certificates or Phytosanitary Certificates for Re-Export are required to contain information in compliance with the Model Phytosanitary Certificate of the International Plant Protection Convention and be in at least one of the official languages of European Community.
 The botanical name of the plant(s) is required to be presented in Latin.